Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - 11-inch & 12.9 inch

 Of course, screen size is nothing to scoff at either.
-The iPad 10.2 screen is around two inches larger than its tiny compatriot, and that can matter significantly, particularly when your phone is already on the larger side.
-In short, if you already use a large phone (6 inches or over) then you may not benefit from choosing the iPad Mini – it's not that much bigger.
-For a screen-size upgrade, the 10.2-inch iPad is a smarter choice.
+The iPad 10.9 screen is more than two inches larger than its tiny compatriot, and that can matter significantly, particularly when your phone is already on the larger side.
+In short, if you already use a large phone (6 inches or over) then you may not benefit from choosing the iPad Mini – it’s not that much bigger.
+For a screen-size upgrade, the 10.9-inch iPad is a smarter choice.

 Mini 5